dusanmarceta/Synthetic-Population-of-Interstellar-Objects/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 GENERATING ORBITS

-- Example of generating population with analytically defined distribution of interstellar velocities is demonstrated in example.py
+- Example of generating population with analytically defined distribution of interstellar velocities is demonstrated in example_analytical_distribution.py
-- Example of generating population with discretely defined distribution of interstellar velocities is demonstrated in example_arbitrary_distribution.py
+- Example of generating population with discretely defined distribution of interstellar velocities is demonstrated in example_discrete_distribution.py

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 GENERATING SIZES

 The code can generate object sizes if required via input parameters.
 The sizes are generated according to (broken) power law for the size-frequency distribution (SFD).
 In order to generate sizes, the input parameters must be defined appropriately.
-This is explained through the following example: d0=1000 - reference diameter for which the number density is defined (m) n0=1e-2 - number of objects per cubic au whose diameters are larger than d0 d=[100, 500, 10000] - critical diameters of the population alpha=[-2, -3] - slopes of the broken power law
+This is explained through the following example:

+    d0=1000 - reference diameter for which the number density is defined (m) n0=1e-2 - number of objects per cubic au whose diameters are larger than d0 d=[100, 500, 10000] - critical diameters of the population alpha=[-2, -3] - slopes of the broken power law

 In this example, the code will generate objects with sizes ranging from 100 to 10,000 m.
 The referent number density is 1e-2 per cubic au for objects larger than 1000 m.
 Objects within the size range [100, 500] have SFD slope of -2, while the object within the size range [500, 10000] have slope of -3.

 The code will first calculate the total number-density for all objects inside the defined size-range.
-Afther that it will calculate their size acording to the defined SFD.
+After that, it will calculate their sizes acording to the defined SFD.

 If the parameters d and alpha are not defined when calling the function, it will only generate orbits while number-density n0 is considered the total number-density.